W-McPhail/web102_prework_mcphail/README.md

 Submitted by: **William McPhail**

-**Sea Monster Crowdfundingp** is a website for the company that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company that displays information about the games they have funded.

 Time spent: **5** hours spent in total